sergkrumas/image_viewer/README.md

 ## Features
 - complete clone if we talk about the image viewer itself
 - F1 key to see which key doing what
-- Viewing history per folder and and global one
+- Viewing history per folder and per global one
-- Small images tend to fit maximum screen area
+- Small images tend to fit maximum screen area (this behavior could be finely tuned in the app settings)
-- Rearranging image thumbnails so images order changed
+- Changing images order by rearranging image thumbnails
-- PureRef Clone on Board Page for observing interactive collage
+- Observing interactive collages on Board Page (PureRef Clone)
 - Plugin system for Board Page

 Program runs in lite mode by default, but standard mode is available.